Sharapova rags-to-riches journey resumes in Stuttgart

 It may sound like the stuff of Hollywood dreams, but the story of Maria Sharapova is a testament to the power of one individual to make it, whatever the odds, whatever the controversy, whatever people think.

-On Wednesday in Stuttgart, the 30-year-old will return from a 15-month doping suspension to open the next chapter.
+On Wednesday (Thursday in Manila) in Stuttgart, the 30-year-old will return from a 15-month doping suspension to open the next chapter.

 When she takes to the court to face Roberta Vinci, it will be to the consternation of many opponents and the relief, albeit privately, of a women’s tour left flagging by the absence of Serena Williams, probably Sharapova’s only serious rival in the arena-filling business.